giuntoli-group/nanoscale-material-modelling/README.md

 # Course Main Repository

 Welcome to Nanoscale Material Modelling!
-Access each week’s materials using the links below (the will be made available as the course progresses):
+Access each week’s materials using the links below (they will be made available as the course progresses):

 - [Week 1 Repository](https://github.com/giuntoli-group/nmm-week1)
 - [Week 2 Repository](https://github.com/giuntoli-group/nmm-week2)